Discovering Git: Key Features and Advantages of Distributed Version Control

 1. Complete and Traceable History

-2. Frictionless Collaborative Development
+2. Collaborative Development without Friction

-3. Simple and Secure Reversion
+3. Simple and Safe Reversion

-In case of errors or problems, Git allows us as developers to revert to previous versions quickly and safely.
-This reduces the risk of negative impacts on the project and makes it easier to correct errors.
+In case of errors or issues, Git allows developers to quickly and safely revert to previous versions.
+This reduces the risk of negative impacts on the project and facilitates error correction.

 4. Flexible Workflow